fjimenez51/Budget-Tracking/README.md

 ## Installation

-To install this application, you can clone the repo to your local machine or copy the code.
+To install, clone the repo to your local machine or copy the code.
 Then, you will need to install the required node dependencies which can be done by running the `npm install` command in your terminal.

 To start the server, run `npm start`in your terminal.